 From now on you must work in completely sterile conditions because, in all further process steps, contamination by bacteria in the air or on dirty utensils can ruin your efforts.
 All devices needed from now on must be thoroughly cleaned and disinfected.
 Observe the notes in the Section, "Notes on hygiene".
-After connecting the cooling jacket to a cold water source (cold tap water), we recommend hot sediment precipitation by means of the "whirlpool effect", which promotes the precipitation of trub (sediment) contained in the wort and thus clears the wort.
+After connecting the cooling jacket to a cold water source (cold tap water), we recommend hot sediment precipitation by means of the "whirlpool effect" which promotes the precipitation of trub (sediment) contained in the wort and thus clears the wort.

 To do this, connect up the hoses and position the valves as per the figure on the left.
 With a low pump speed (dial position 6-8) you achieve a smooth rotation of the wort in the kettle.
-Caution!: the pump only switches back on at 86° C. In addition, the rotation helps to optimise cooling.
-In this case, a cooling time of roughly 50 mins. is required to go from 100° C down to 20° C.
+Caution!
+The pump only switches back on at 86°C. In addition, the rotation helps to optimise cooling.
+In this case, a cooling time of roughly 90 min is required to go from 100°C down to 20°C.

-The fine solids settle out slowly during cooling on the bottom and remain on the container bottom when the clear wort is run off.
+During cooling the fine solids settle out slowly on the bottom and remain on the container bottom when the clear wort is run off.
 Stirring or moving the cooled wort should be avoided at all costs, since otherwise the precipitated trub is stirred up again and is run off into the fermenter.
 Warning: To start with, almost boiling water flows from the cooling jacket outlet (Danger of scalds!); this can be re-used later for cleaning.
 It is particularly important to achieve rapid cooling between 40° and 20°, where the wort is especially liable to infection.
 When the wort has cooled down to 20°C, pump it into a suitable fermenter.
-However, prior to this, about 4-8% (8-16 1 in the case of 200 1 of wort, bottom-fermenting beer approx. 4%, top-fermenting beer up to 8%) are run off into a sealable container and after that stored in a cool place.
-This serves later on to add to the fermented beer (a process called priming) to cause a secondary fermentation in the decanted bottles or kegs and to achieve sufficient carbonic acid formation.
+As an option, beforehand approx. 4-8% (20-40 L in the case of 500 L of wort, bottomfermenting beer approx. 4%, top-fermenting beer up to 8%) are run off into a sealable container and after that stored in a cool place.
+This can be added later to the beer to help achieve sufficient carbonic acid formation during the secondary fermentation.
+Better still is racking at the right time at the end of the primary fermentation.
+You will find more information on this in the Section on "Maturing".

 For decanting, use a suitable, clean hose.
 The hose connection as well as the valve positions can be seen in the figure.
-(Caution! - on an incline and with an open valve, the wort starts to flow out immediately!).
+(Caution! if the device is not level, the wort runs straight out as soon as the stopcock is opened!).
 Now you can switch the pump over to manual mode (to change to manual mode, hold down the first and second buttons from the left at the same time) and pump off the wort at your convenience.

-Using the pump speed control, to start with, you can pump off at high output and later reduce speed so as to draw off as little fine sediment as possible.
+Using the pump speed control, to start with you can pump off at high output and later reduce speed so as to draw off as little fine sediment as possible.

-The fermenting keg or fermenter should be considerably larger than the quantity of wort in order to leave sufficient fermentation space and to avoid a resulting overflow of the fermentation froth.
+The fermenting keg or fermenter should be about 20% larger than the quantity of wort in order to leave sufficient fermentation space and to avoid a resulting overflow of the fermentation froth.
 The remaining liquid and the trub on the bottom of the Braumeister can be poured away.
 The Braumeister is now no longer needed, so please clean it as soon as possible so that remaining solids do not dry on hard; this makes the cleaning process considerably easier.